Alex Wagner: Career

 Wagner has worked as the cultural correspondent for the Center for American Progress.
 From 2003 to 2007, she was editor-in-chief of The Fader magazine, covering music and cultural movements from around the world.
-She also served as executive director of Not On Our Watch Project, an advocacy organization focused on mass atrocities and human rights violations.
+She also served as executive director of Not on Our Watch Project, an advocacy organization focused on mass atrocities and human rights violations.

 Wagner then became the White House correspondent for Politics Daily, a political news magazine under AOL News.
 She moved to The Huffington Post after it was acquired by AOL.

-As an analyst on MSNBC, Wagner appeared on Countdown with Keith Olbermann and The Last Word with Lawrence O'Donnell.
+As an analyst on MSNBC, Wagner appeared on Countdown with Keith Olbermann, and The Last Word with Lawrence O'Donnell.

 On November 14, 2011, Wagner began hosting Now with Alex Wagner weekdays (originally at noon ET, but later at 4 PM ET).
 On July 30, 2015, MSNBC President Phil Griffin announced that the series had been cancelled in an effort to transition the network's daytime programming to more breaking news reporting and less political commentary and opinion.
 The next day the program aired its final episode.
 MSNBC later announced that Wagner would host a weekend program, but those plans were later abandoned.

 On April 26, 2016, The Atlantic announced that Wagner was leaving MSNBC to join the magazine as a senior editor.
 In addition to writing for The Atlantic, Wagner would moderate events with AtlanticLIVE and help with developing video and TV projects with The Atlantic Studios.
 In November 2016, Wagner replaced Vinita Nair on CBS This Morning Saturday.
-March 17, 2018 was her last appearance on CBS This Morning Saturday as she confirmed she would be leaving that show to co-host The Circus for Showtime, replacing Mark Halperin.
+March 17, 2018, was her last appearance on CBS This Morning Saturday as she confirmed she would be leaving that show to co-host The Circus for Showtime, replacing Mark Halperin.

 In 2020, Wagner launched a podcast with Crooked Media and Cadence13 that addressed the COVID-19 pandemic.

-In March 2021, Wagner filled in for Nicolle Wallace on MSNBC's Deadline: White House.

-In February 2022, Wagner filled in for Rachel Maddow on MSNBC's The Rachel Maddow Show, as well as Chris Hayes on All In with Chris Hayes.
-In June, it was announced that Wagner would host a show that assumes Maddows 9 PM slots on Tuesdays through Fridays as the former scaled back to Mondays only.
-Wagner's new show, Alex Wagner Tonight, premiered on August 16, 2022.
+In August 2022, Wagner began presenting Alex Wagner Tonight, taking over Maddow's 9 PM slots on Tuesdays through Fridays as the latter scaled back to Mondays only.
+On February 23, 2025, MSNBC announced the cancellation of Alex Wagner Tonight, alongside Joy Reid's The ReidOut.
+She remains at MSNBC as a contributor.

-In September 2022, it was announced that Wagner will be hosting Netflix's The Mole reboot.
+On October 23, 2025, Wagner's podcast with Crooked Media, Runaway Country with Alex Wagner, premiered.
+Wagner is also a regular contributor on Crooked Media's flagship Pod Save America podcast.

 Political views

-She has described herself as progressive.
-On matters involving Israel, she believes that there is an element of "trepidation that inhibits a robust discussion about Israel in the American media" due to fears of being falsely slurred as an anti-Semite.
+Wagner has described herself as progressive.
+On matters involving Israel, she has said that there is an element of "trepidation that inhibits a robust discussion about Israel in the American media" due to fears of being falsely slurred as an anti-Semite.